-Devastating Charge adds a situational but very respectable amount of damage to Shadow Charge if there are enough opportunities to trigger its collision-based Stun.
-As such, this Talent is recommended on wall-heavy Maps such as Battlefield of Eternity, Cursed Hollow, Dragon Shire, Garden of Terror, Infernal Shrines, Towers of Doom, and Volskaya Foundry.
+Devastating Charge adds a situational but heavy amount of damage to Shadow Charge.
+As such, this Talent is specifically recommended on wall-heavy Maps such as Battlefield of Eternity, Cursed Hollow, Dragon Shire, Garden of Terror, Infernal Shrines, Towers of Doom, and Volskaya Foundry, although it remains powerful on other Maps.
 It works particularly well with Domination.

 Cruelty provides a powerful Basic Attack speed increase.
 However, it competes with two very strong alternative Talents.